News Capturing Ice Through Time-Lapse – Part 1

 Whilst the beautiful yet simple “Frostylapse” time-lapses frost and ice crystals forming on a window.
 Each clip is 4 to 7 hours of real-time freezing, showing the exquisite formations of frost and ice crystals.
 The ice crystals subtly change colour throughout filming as light and conditions differ and the types of crystals and formation speed vary with temperature.
 When all the clips are edited together it creates a mesmerising time-lapse sequence.

-Macro and micro time-lapse
+Macro and Micro Time-Lapse

 Daniel Kelly Brown also produced his “Water and Ice” video in a macro version.
 Having produced the original version in 4K HD, he was able to zoom in to show the growth of the ice formation in further detail.